-31 is the average age of gamers now and it would surprise you to know that the number of gamers over 35 far exceeds the number of gamers between the ages of 18 and 35.
+31 is the average age of gamers now.
+And the number of gamers over 35 far exceeds the number of gamers between the ages of 18 and 35.

 Source: The Entertainment Software Association

-Your jobseekers are more likely to comprehend the dynamics of gamification and this explains why companies are now leveraging social games to tap talent.
+Your jobseekers are more likely to comprehend the dynamics of gamification.
+This explains why companies are now leveraging social games to tap talent and streamline their talent acquisition activities.
 Recruiters need to identify, attract, and engage both active and passive talent which can be made easy, effective and fun with gamification.
 A game is not only much better than a psychometric test but also attracts more attention.

+Gamification in recruitment thus promotes brand awareness.
 A cleverly designed recruitment game works to inspire your potential candidates to engage with your company’s social profile and careers portal.
-For instance, you can design a game that offers fun information about your company through engaging slides and later ask the candidates to answer questions before getting to the next level in the application process.
+For instance, you can design a game that offers fun information about your company culture through engaging slides.
+You can later ask the candidates to answer questions before getting to the next level in the application process.

-Recruiters can easily spot the best candidates for the offered position by shortlisting those who achieve the highest points in the hiring game.
+You could also revamp your recruiting and hiring process by introducing some gamification in your screening and interview process.
+Recruiters can easily spot the best candidates for the offered position by shortlisting those job candidates who achieve the highest points in the hiring game.

 So, how can you gamify your recruitment process?

-Modern-day recruiters know that gamification is the best way to tap millennial candidates who have grown up playing virtual reality games and easily relate to this kind of hiring dynamic.
-So, if you want to incorporate this fun element into your sourcing cycle, here are a few fun ways to do it
+Modern-day recruiters know that gamification is the best way to tap millennial candidates who have grown up playing virtual reality games.
+They can easily relate to this kind of hiring dynamic.
+So, if you want to incorporate this fun element into your sourcing cycle, here are a few fun ways to do it.

 Leaderboards and Dashboards